Subscription Modal Banner

 Prior to your application, prepare the following documents:

-• A Photocopy of Pag-IBIG Loyalty Card Plus or one valid ID of the member
+• Photocopy of Pag-IBIG Loyalty Card Plus or one valid ID of the member

-• Passport with Immigrant Visa/Residence Visa/Settlement Visa (photocopy)
+• Photocopy of passport with Immigrant Visa/Residence Visa/Settlement Visa

-• Sworn Declaration of Intention to Depart from the Philippines Permanently[2] (HQP-PFF-031, notarized) (No need to submit if already based abroad) (original)
+• Original copy of Sworn Declaration of Intention to Depart from the Philippines Permanently[2] (HQP-PFF-031, notarized; no need to submit if already based abroad)

-The death of a Pag-IBIG member automatically qualifies them to a provident benefits claim.
-The amount to be claimed depends on the current status of the member prior to his death.
+The death of a Pag-IBIG member automatically qualifies their beneficiaries for a provident benefits claim.
+The amount to be claimed depends on the status of the member prior to his death.

-Active members at the time of death can receive a death benefit amounting to PHP 6,000 regardless of the total exact value of contributions.
+Active members at the time of death can receive a death benefit amounting to ₱6,000 regardless of the total exact value of contributions.

-Inactive members at the time of death are eligible to receive their total contribution or PHP 6,000, whichever is lower.
+Inactive members at the time of death are eligible to receive their total contribution or ₱6,000, whichever is lower.

-If the member applied for Total Accumulated Value offsetting before death, then the amount of benefit will depend on the membership status prior to the death.
-If the member is inactive before his death, then the total contributions before the offsetting will be considered.
+If the member applied for Total Accumulated Value offsetting before death, the benefit amount would depend on the membership status before the death.
+If the member is inactive before his death, the total contributions before the offsetting will be considered.

 These are the requirements to be prepared by the member’s legal heirs to facilitate their claims: